 Graduates of our Master’s in Nurse-Midwifery program are excellent communicators and passionate healthcare professionals dedicated to working with women holistically throughout the birthing process.
 As more women begin to appreciate the advantages of using a midwife in addition to obstetrical care, the field of midwifery is growing accordingly.
 Students graduate prepared to take on careers in this field either independently or as part of a healthcare team.

-A career in nurse-midwifery is ideal for medical professionals who are passionate about working with patients on their sexual and reproductive health.
-Nurse-midwife jobs and career opportunities are expanding quickly across the country.
-You can become a certified nurse-midwife through the accredited master’s program at UC Online and set the stage for a lifetime of exciting career opportunities working in women’s and perinatal healthcare.
+A career in nurse midwifery is ideal for medical professionals who are passionate about working with patients on their sexual and reproductive health.
+Nurse midwife jobs are growing quickly, with many employment opportunities across the country.
+You can become a certified nurse midwife through the accredited masters program at UC Online and set the stage for a lifetime of exciting career opportunities working in women’s and perinatal healthcare.

-Due to the many duties that can fall to nurse-midwives, they can find employment across a spectrum of health facilities, such as hospitals, clinical settings and private practices.
-According to the U.S. Bureau of Labor Statistics, the mean annual salary for nurse-midwives is $103,640, ranging up to $143,650 and above depending upon experience and geographical location.
+Due to the many duties that can fall to nurse midwives, nurse midwives can find employment across a spectrum of health facilities, such as hospitals, clinical settings and private practices.

-Since 2010, it has been required that registered and certified nurse-midwives obtain a master’s degree and pass the certification exam from the American Midwifery Certification Board (AMCB).
-The online master’s degree in nurse-midwifery offered through UC Online is specially designed to cover topics relevant to nurse-midwife careers and to prepare graduates for their AMCB certification exam.
+Since 2010, it has been required that registered and certified nurse midwives obtain a master’s degree and pass the certification exam from the American Midwifery Certification Board.
+The online master’s degree in nurse midwifery offered through UC Online is specially designed to cover topics relevant to nurse midwife careers and to prepare graduates for their certification exam.